wangxufire/awesome-stars/README.md

 ## Scala

+- [marathon](https://github.com/mesosphere/marathon) - Deploy and manage containers (including Docker) on top of Apache Mesos at scale.
 - [linkerd](https://github.com/linkerd/linkerd) - Resilient service mesh for cloud native apps

 ## Shell

+- [antigen](https://github.com/zsh-users/antigen) - A plugin manager for zsh, inspired by oh-my-zsh and vundle.
 - [theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
 - [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fishshell Framework.
-- [fonts](https://github.com/powerline/fonts) - Patched fonts for Powerline users.
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [elasticsearch](https://github.com/tutumcloud/elasticsearch) - Simple docker image to run an Elasticsearch server
 - [docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab